Teravolt/Teravolt.github.io/blog/_posts/2024-03-02-matryoshka.md

 First, I'll provide a brief description of MRL and the models I used for this study.
 I'll then provide a description of the Cats vs. Dogs dataset I used for my experiment, the experiment setup, and experiment results.

+Code for this blog post can be found in my [Github repo](https://github.com/Teravolt/animal-representation-learning).

 ## Matryoshka Representation Learning

 Dense representations contain characteristics about data compressed into a $$d$$-dimensional fixed-capacity vector.